iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 # Running Experiments

-We explain how to execute DVC Experiments, setting their parameters, queueing them for future execution, running them in parallel, among other details.
+We explain how to execute DVC experiments, setting their parameters, queueing them for future execution, running them in parallel, among other details.

 <admon icon="book">

+This page is not applicable if you are [saving experiments] without a pipeline.

-If this is the first time you are introduced into data science experimentation, you may want to check the basics in [Get Started: Experiments] first.
+If this is the first time you are introduced to DVC experimentation, you may want to check the basics in [Get Started: Experiments] first.

+[saving experiments]: /doc/user-guide/experiment-management#save-experiments
 [get started: experiments]: /doc/start/experiments

 </admon>

-## `dvc.yaml` files
+## Running experiment commands and pipelines

 DVC relies on `dvc.yaml` files that contain the commands to run the experiment(s).
 These files codify _pipelines_ that specify one or more